 What is the Native VLAN?

-Native VLAN is configured per trunk port, it is locally significant and it tells the switch - "if you receive an untagged data into this port, forward it like it is part of the native VLAN number".
-For example, if we configure the native VLAN on a trunk to be 20, if data without IEEE 802.1q header comes in that port, it will be forwarded in VLAN 20.
-You can see an example of this in Figure 2.
-PC7 is somehow connected to the trunk and is sending untagged frames.
-When they are received on both sides of the link, they are forwarded into the VLAN 20 (the Native VLAN).
+For example, if we configure the native VLAN on a trunk to be 20, if a frame without IEEE 802.1q header comes in that port, it will be forwarded to VLAN 20.
+You can see an example of this in the diagram below.
+PC3 is somehow connected to the trunk and is sending untagged frames.
+When they are received on both sides of the link, they are forwarded into the VLAN 20 because it is the Native VLAN configured on the trunk ports.

 Configuring and Verifying Native VLAN on a Trunk port

-Let's first see how we can check the operational mode and the native VLAN on any trunk port using the command show interface switchport.
+Now, let's shift focus to the configuration side of things.
+First. let's see how we can check the operational mode and the native VLAN on any trunk port using the command show interface switchport command, as shown in the output below.

 Name: Gig0/1